-Your supporting information – significant events
+Your supporting information – significant events and serious incidents

-The purpose of collecting and reflecting on significant events
+The purpose of collecting and reflecting on significant events and serious incidents

-- To allow you to review and improve the quality of your professional work.
+To allow you to review and improve the quality of your professional work.

 The GMC's requirements

-What is a significant event?
+What is a significant event or serious incident?

-48 For the purposes of this guidance a significant event is any unintended or unexpected event, which could or did lead to harm of one or more patients.
+61 For the purposes of this guidance a significant event is any unintended or unexpected event, which could or did lead to harm of one or more patients.
 This includes incidents which did not cause harm but could have done, or where the event should have been prevented.

-49 We recognise that your organisation may use a different term for these events (for example, serious untoward incident or serious incident requiring investigation) or they may have defined the term more broadly to include learning events other than those that resulted in harm.* For the purpose of meeting our requirements under this heading, you should focus on your learning from any events that have or could have harmed your patients.
+62 We recognise that your organisation may use a different term for these events (for example, serious untoward incident or serious incident requiring investigation) or they may have defined the term more broadly to include learning events other than those that resulted in harm.
+For the purpose of meeting our requirements under this heading, you should focus on your learning from any events and incidents that have or could have harmed your patients.

-Participating in significant event reviews
+Participating in significant event and serious incident reviews

-51 All healthcare professionals have a duty of candour – a professional responsibility to be honest with patients when things go wrong.
+64 All healthcare professionals have a duty of candour – a professional responsibility to be honest with patients when things go wrong.
 As a doctor you must be open and honest with patients, colleagues and your employers.
 The professional duty of candour guidance makes clear the need for honesty with patients after healthcare harm, and the importance of contributing to a learning culture to improve patient safety and make sure lessons are learned.

-52 As a doctor you have a responsibility under the duty of candour to log incidents and events according to the reporting process within your organisation.
+65 As a doctor you have a responsibility under the duty of candour to log incidents and events according to the reporting process within your organisation.
 Discussion at appraisal should include your participation in logging any incidents or events, and your participation in any clinical governance meetings where incidents or events and learning are discussed.

-Reflecting on significant events
+Reflecting on significant events and serious incidents

-53 You should be able to show to your appraiser that you are aware of any patterns in the types of incidents or events recorded about your practice.
+66 You should be able to show to your appraiser that you are aware of any patterns in the types of incidents or events recorded about your practice.
 You should discuss the action you have taken and any changes made to your practice to prevent such events or incidents happening again.
 Areas for further learning and development should be reflected in your personal development plan and CPD.

-* In general practice, significant event analysis has included learning from events that did not meet the harm threshold and therefore such learning event analysis is usually considered as a form of quality improvement activity.
+(6) For example NHS England Serious Incident Framework.
+In general practice, significant event analysis has included learning from events that did not meet the harm threshold and therefore such learning event analysis is usually considered as a form of quality improvement activity.